Stexinator/TheWitcherTRPG/README.md

 - v12 compatibility
 - when using v12 armor effects are automatically applied
 - added non-lethal damage to context menu
+- verbal combat can now roll and apply damage

 #### Equipment #####
 - weapons and armors have a description field